Michigan Agriculture Environmental Assurance Program

 This MAEAP recognition is good for five years and to maintain it you would review your plan with a MAEAP technician and again request a farm visit from MDARD.

 David Brusie, of David W Brusie and Sons, Inc are MAEAP certified in cropping on 2,205 acres and he said “I looked into it after I saw the neighbors do it and thought it was a good idea.
-It is relatively simply to do and the keeping track of say phosphorus levels, soil testing and such is a great way to monitor yourself and show good practices.
+It is relatively simple to do and the keeping track of say phosphorus levels, soil testing and such is a great way to monitor yourself and show good practices.
 I thought the recommendations were all practical but had to work out the fuel tank prevention for possible spills.”

 Lapeer County Verified Farms